Frequently Asked Questions

 Do you need help during harvest?

 We are not looking to hire anyone.
-We simply set about the task and leave the door open for anyone who wants to come whenever they want and learn and work in the wholesome environment, to stay as long as they like and we’ll feed them in between.
+We simply set about the task and leave the door open for anyone who wants to come whenever they want to stay as long as they like and we’ll feed them in between.
 We have made some very wonderful new friends this way.

 How long does it take to harvest the carrots?